-5 Tips on how to embed business continuity into your organization
+5 ways to embed Business Continuity into your organization

 Embedding business continuity into your organization is a fundamental step to integrate business continuity awareness and practice into business as usual activities and organizational culture.
 This stage of the Business Continuity Management (BCM) lifecycle is a critical one and also one of the most difficult - as changing the culture of an organization is not always easy.